 An editor is a must-have and you will not regret spending the money needed.
 Book editing costs are part of publishing, just like formatting and cover design.

-The benefits of hiring an editor before publishing include clearer language, smoother storyline, and better flow throughout the work – all things that will make it easier for readers to follow and enjoy your book!
+The benefits of hiring an editor before publishing include clearer language, a smoother storyline, and better flow throughout the work – all things that will make it easier for readers to follow and enjoy your book!
 Editors also know how books should be laid out and can point out any issues spotted.
 Editors give unbiased feedback, which may reveal plot holes or inconsistencies that would otherwise go unnoticed by a writer alone.
 Books often require edits after publication.
 But if you want yours to stand out, hire someone early on who knows what needs fixing ahead of time!
 This is especially true when launching a new title because reviews from people who read the first edition could turn off future readers.

 Tips on how to save money when editing your own book